Beating Broke

 How Can I Calculate My Net Worth?

-The calculation of your net worth is simple and straightforward.
+The calculation of your net worth is simple.
 First, you should make a list of your assets as well as your liabilities.
 Remember that if you bought your car outright, you would add its value directly to the list of your assets.
-Afterward, it would help if you calculated your net worth by subtracting your total liabilities from your total assets.
+Then, calculate your net worth by subtracting your total liabilities from your total assets.

-It is worthwhile to note that your net worth can be positive or negative.
-It will be favorable if your total assets are more valuable than your total liabilities.
-Otherwise, it will be harmful if the total liabilities are worth more than the assets.
+Remember, your net worth can be positive or negative.
+You’re in better financial shape if your total assets are more valuable than your total liabilities and vice versa.

 How Do I Calculate My Net Worth If I Have a Car Loan?